-One of the best things to do when traveling Mexico has to be swimming in cenotes!
+One of the best things to do when traveling in Mexico has to be swimming in cenotes!
 Chances are that nowhere else in the world has such a concentration of freshwater pools as the Yucatán Peninsula.
-You’d be crazy not to visit these jewels of the jungle on your trip!
+It’d be a shame not to visit these jewels of the jungle on your trip!
 So where are the best cenotes near Cancun and Playa del Carmen?
 Without a doubt, along La Ruta de los Cenotes near the small beachside community of Puerto Morelos.

 It’s actually one of the best things to do in the Riviera Maya area after you’ve had your fill of laying on the beach.
 It makes for a fun and active day trip and gives you a chance to see more of Mexico’s magic!